JamesKukis/MyFirstRepo/README.md

 MyPage.png is a screenshot that shows the HTML code and output it creates about the topic of HTML 5 being used for games.

 MyPage.html is the HTML code for the website I wrote that is about the topic of HTML 5 being used for games.

+MyPageWithCSS.png is a updated screenshot that shows my HTML code that now includes CSS.

+MyPageWithCSS.html is the updated HTML code for the website I wrote that now includes CSS.